8thpark/daylang/README.md

 - **Speak with confidence**
 - Learn new words daily with spaced repetition
 - Streaks, XP, and leaderboards like [Duolingo](https://www.duolingo.com)
+- Full configuration like [Anki](https://apps.ankiweb.net)
 - Pre-built courses or create your own
-- Full configuration like [Anki](https://apps.ankiweb.net)
-- Paid app, or selfhost your own
+- Paid app, or selfhost

 ## Contributing